Down Comforters: A Guide to Buying & Caring for Your Investment

-This down comforter buying & care guide was created to help you learn everything you need to know to make a good decision - from "what is real down versus a synthetic down alternatives" to "the language of down—baffles, fill power, stitching and channels."
+This down comforter buying & care guide was created to help you learn everything you need to know to make a good decision - from "what is real down versus a synthetic down alternative" to "the language of down—baffles, fill power, stitching, and channels."
 We even cover how to spot the imposters and how to care for this investment once you have it.

 What is down?

 Down is a layer of fine feathers found under the more protective outer feathers on waterfowl.
-It is the soft inner plumage found on the belly of the goose, duck and other waterfowl.
+It is the soft inner plumage found on the belly of the goose, duck, and other waterfowl.
 It consists of fluffy filaments that interlock to trap air and body heat.
-Down is nature's most efficient insulator, is light, lofty and breathes to lifting away perspiration.
+Down is nature's most efficient insulator, is light and lofty, and breathes to lifting away perspiration.

 What is a Down Comforter?

 A down comforter, often also called a down duvet, is a top-notch bedding option of fabric filled with these down feathers.

 Down combines warmth and light weight.
 Because of its special insulating properties, a down comforter is usually warmer than a blanket or a comforter that’s filled with feathers or synthetic fiber, all while maintaining a light feel.